Are you in an abusive relationship and need help? Call the 24-hour hotline at 1-800-544-2022.

-Domestic Violence is a pattern of abusive or coercive behavior used to control an intimate partner.
-The behavior may be in the form of physical violence, sexual abuse/violence, psychological and emotional abuse or verbal abuse.
-The victim is forced to change their behavior in response to the abuse.
-Domestic Violence occurs in current or former dating, married or cohabiting relationships of heterosexuals, gay, lesbian, bisexual and transgendered individuals.
+Domestic Violence is abusive or coercive behavior used to control an intimate partner such as: Physical violence (beating, slapping), sexual abuse/violence (rape), psychological and emotional abuse, or verbal abuse (bullying).
+Domestic Violence occurs in current or former dating, married or cohabiting relationships.

-If you are a victim, see that your children are safe.
-You can call the Bluegrass Domestic Violence Program Shelter at (859) 255-9808.
-Call the police for protection, the abuser can be arrested without a warrant.
-Get medical attention, records, and photos of your injuries.
-You can file a criminal complaint and/or Petition for a Domestic Violence Protective Order through:
+If you are a victim, see that you and your children are safe.
+You can call Green House 17 shelter at 1-800-544-2022 or call the police for protection (258-3600).
+Contacting the police does not force you into a criminal prosecution.
+An abuser can be arrested without a warrant.
+Get medical attention, records and photos of your injuries.
+You can file a criminal complaint and/or petition for a Domestic Violence Protective Order through:

 Fayette District Court